stephenverderame/sapl/README.md

     * An array can be converted to a map by making each string representation of the element's index its key
         * `[1, 2] as map == {'0': 1, '1': 2}`

+* `==` and `!=` compare by *structural equality*
+    * No types are converted, expect for references which check wether the data they point to is equal to the data of the other comparator
+    * Therefore `0` stored as an `int` is not equal to `0` stored as a float since no types are converted
+    * Built in functions cannot be compared.
+This also includes member functions of an object, which are wrapped in a function implemented in Rust

+* `..` is the binary range operator
+    * It constructs a range from its two arguments